KunnuSherry/ReVibe/README.md

-# EcoShop - Sustainable E-commerce Platform
+# Revibe - Sustainable E-commerce Platform

 ## About The Project

-EcoShop is an environmentally-conscious e-commerce platform developed for the WebDash hackathon.
+Revibe is an environmentally-conscious e-commerce platform developed for the WebDash hackathon.
 The platform exclusively lists recycled and upcycled products along with their carbon footprints, allowing environmentally conscious consumers to make informed purchasing decisions.

 ## Live Demo